opendaylight/docs/docs/contributor-guides/coding-guidelines/coding-guidelines-java.rst

 declaration of API methods.

-The exception for "throws Exception" may be a main() method where it's customary to let anything propagate to the CLI, or @Test testSomething() throws Exception where it's acceptable (Checkstyle does NOT flag this particular use of "throws Exception" in @Test methods).
+The exception for "throws Exception" may be a main() method where it's customary to let anything propagate to the CLI, or ``@Test testSomething() throws Exception`` where it is acceptable (Checkstyle does NOT flag this particular use of "throws Exception" in @Test methods).

 IllegalCatch